eduNEXT/tutor-contrib-edunext-distro/README.md

 # Distro plugin for [Tutor](https://docs.tutor.overhang.io)

-## What is distro

-Distro is a tool to facilitate the customization of an Openedx instance, adding commands and settings to have an easy-to-use and a ready-to-deploy in local or in development openedx distribution.
+This plugin is a tool to facilitate the customization of an Openedx instance, adding commands and settings to have an easy-to-use and a ready-to-deploy in local or in development openedx distribution.